arnemertz/fix/docs/_posts/2021-08-07-refactoring-session.md

 The usage pattern, according to the syntax docopt uses, allowed only one argument for the command.
 The test case passing `fruits: apple banana cherries` has multiple arguments, so the usage pattern had to be changed to `[<args>...]` everywhere.

-A `ExitHelp` exception is thrown when docopt encounters the `--help` or `-h` option and because the first boolean argument is `true` - otherwise it would throw an `ArgumentError` in my case:
+An `ExitHelp` exception is thrown when docopt encounters the `--help` or `-h` option and because the first boolean argument is `true` - otherwise it would throw an `ArgumentError` in my case:
 According to the usage pattern, `--help` alone is not allowed - the `<command>` is not optional.

 So I moved the treatment for the `--help` option to the catch block.
-Now there were two empty catch blocks left: `ExitVersion` would never ben thrown because the second boolean parameter of `docopt_parse` is false.
+Now there were two empty catch blocks left: `ExitVersion` would never be thrown because the second boolean parameter of `docopt_parse` is false.
 Since a `--version` option is not a use case right now, I removed the catch block.

 I removed the `LanguageError` catch block as well: That exception is thrown when the usage string can not be parsed.